benjaminheng/knowledge-base/content/tech/pr-etiquette.md

 ## Provide context

-Pull Requests (PRs) should contain context on the change.
+PRs should contain context on the change.
 This could be a paragraph or two in the PR description, or a link to a ticket.
 If linking to a ticket, the ticket should have context beyond just a title.
 There's no need to go into too much detail, it could simply be something like:

 > This PR allows widgets to have customizable colors.
 The PR is part of our new
 > company strategy to convince the widgetless that being widgetless is bad and